Canyons of the Desert Southwest

 Mornings and Evenings will be spent observing the canyons and landscapes.
 Afternoons will be spent on easy hikes to fantastic places, or driving between parks.

 While our pacing is generally slow and relaxed, we are sometimes far from our lodging during the day, making it difficult to guarantee the regular afternoon siesta that some travelers wish for.
+During our full days at each part, travelers may have the option of remaining at the lodge or exploring independently instead of heading out on a group hike.

 Clothing: Pack light field clothing of neutral colors.
 Bring several pairs of long pants and comfortable, light, airy shirts.
 Long-sleeved (relaxed fit) shirts are useful for protection from the sun, as is a light hat or cap.
 Good rain gear is essential, and a small umbrella is also recommended.
 Be sure to have a pair of comfortable walking shoes or hiking boots, plus a second pair of tennis shoes or sandals.
 A couple sweaters or fleeces, plus hat and gloves, is important for the mornings.
 Though we are in the desert, we will be at elevations approaching 9,000 ft, so we can experience near-freezing temperatures in the early morning, and mid-80s in the middle of the day.